-ENG 6576 Bibliography and Research
+ENG 6576 Bibliography and Research 3 sem. hrs.
 An introduction to advanced research tools and methods and to the various types of professional scholarship.
 Offered fall semester only.

 ENG 6580 Composition Teaching Practicum

 Practical study designed to prepare the student to teach college composition.
 Required of all graduate teaching assistants.